Research in History of Art

 - Dr Mary Kelly - Research focuses on East-West dialogues in art history and visual culture from 1860 to the present, and on women’s art and gender theories.
 A monograph on French women Orientalist artists is forthcoming with Ashgate (Taylor & Francis).
 More

 - Dr Sabine Kriebel - Research centres on modern art and photography, with particular emphasis upon the art of the Weimar Republic.
 Current projects include women photographers of the 1920s, relationality in technological modernity, and the collisions of psychoanalysis and realism.
 More

 - Sarah Kelleher, PhD candidate.
-Thesis working title: 'Sculpture's Metamorphoses: A study of the work of Maud Cotter, Dorothy Cross and Alice Maher since 2000'.
-Supervisor: Dr Sabine Kriebel.
-More
+Working title: 'Sculpture's Metamorphoses: A Study of the Work of Maud Cotter, Dorothy Cross and Alice Maher since 2000'.
+Co-supervised by Dr Sabine Kriebel and Dr Ed Krčma (external).

 - Giulia Luciani, PhD candidate.
 Working title: 'French Women Orientalists, 1899-1929: Gendering Artistic Societies in the Cities of Paris, Algiers, Tunis and Rabat'.
 Supervised by Dr Mary Kelly.